astrivant/polyad/docs/graphs/soul-searching.md

 For PolyGraphs, these connections join child graph boundaries; their Cheeger measurement describes those boundary vertices.
-Each child Graph may configure its own independently calibrated feedback policy.
-This is not a single global throughput guarantee across clusters.
+Each child Graph may configure its own independently calibrated feedback policy and measures throughput at its own boundary.

 To configure percentage routing instead of, or alongside, connection layouts, see [fixed splits and automatic Tiers or Headroom balancing](traffic-balancing.md#choose-an-automatic-balancing-mode).